peteroupc/peteroupc.github.io/bernapprox.md

 ### Computational Issues

 Some methods in this document require rewriting a polynomial in Bernstein form of degree $m$ to one of a higher degree $n$.
 This is also known as _degree elevation_.
-This method works for polynomials in Bernstein form on any closed interval.
+This rewriting works for polynomials in Bernstein form on any closed interval.

-- This can be done directly in the Bernstein form, as described in Tsai and Farouki (2001, section 3.2)[^20].
+- This rewriting can be done directly in the Bernstein form, as described in Tsai and Farouki (2001, section 3.2)[^20].
-- This can also be done through an intermediate form called the _scaled Bernstein form_ (Farouki and Rajan 1988)[^26], as described in Sánchez-Reyes (2003)[^27].
+- This rewriting can also be done through an intermediate form called the _scaled Bernstein form_ (Farouki and Rajan 1988)[^26], as described in Sánchez-Reyes (2003)[^27].
 (A polynomial in scaled Bernstein form is also known as a _homogeneous polynomial_.)
     - The _i_-th Bernstein coefficient of degree _m_ is turned to a scaled Bernstein coefficient by multiplying it by choose(_m_,_i_).
     - The _i_-th scaled Bernstein coefficient of degree _m_ is turned to a Bernstein coefficient by dividing it by choose(_m_,_i_).

 Some methods in this document require rewriting a polynomial in "power" form of degree $m$ (also known as "monomial" form) to Bernstein form of degree $m$.
-This method works only for polynomials in Bernstein form on the closed unit interval.
+This rewriting works only for polynomials in Bernstein form on the closed unit interval.

-- This can be done directly using the so-called "matrix method" from Ray and Nataraj (2012)[^28].
+- This rewriting can be done directly using the so-called "matrix method" from Ray and Nataraj (2012)[^28].
-- This can also be done by rewriting the polynomial from "power" form to scaled Bernstein form (see Sánchez-Reyes (2003, section 2.6)[^27]), then converting the scaled Bernstein form to Bernstein form.
+- This rewriting can also be done by rewriting the polynomial from "power" form to scaled Bernstein form (see Sánchez-Reyes (2003, section 2.6)[^27]), then converting the scaled Bernstein form to Bernstein form.

 <a id=Approximations_by_Rational_Functions></a>